 Please don’t give your business to companies who don’t do everything possible to protect their crews.
 Check the safety rating of each roofing company.
 Also, your residential roofer needs to have worker’s compensation insurance to protect their employees and protect their customers.

-Suppose a roofer suffers from a severe injury while working on your property.
+Suppose a certified roofer suffers from a severe injury while working on your property.
 Even though it is unpleasant to think about, roofers sometimes die while working their dangerous jobs.

 Workers’ compensation covers the employees should they become sick or injured while on the job and unable to return to work.